 R. Cooper Shattuck

-Cooper is a Fellow of the Alabama Law Foundation; a Fellow of the American Bar Foundation; a member of the Board of Trustees of the Farrah Law Alumni Society; a member of the Alabama Supreme Court Commission on Dispute Resolution; a member of the Alabama Law Institute; and is listed on the Roster of the Alabama Center for Dispute Resolution as a Mediator and Arbitrator.
-He has previously served on the Alabama Sentencing Commission and as a Neutral on the Alternative Dispute Resolution Panel of the U.S. District Court for the Northern District of Alabama.
-While serving as Chief Legal Advisor, he served as Chair of the Executive Committee of the Deepwater Horizon Natural Resource Damage Assessment Trustee Council.
-He continues as Special Counsel to the Governor with respect to matters relating to the Deepwater Horizon oil spill.
-Cooper also currently serves as Chair of the Steering Committee for Leadership Tuscaloosa.
+Cooper is a Fellow of the Alabama Law Foundation; a Fellow of the American Bar Foundation; a member of the Executive Committee of The University of Alabama Law School Foundation Board of Directors; a member of the Alabama Supreme Court Commission on Dispute Resolution; a member of the Alabama Law Institute; and is listed on the Roster of the Alabama Center for Dispute Resolution as a Mediator and Arbitrator.
+He has previously served on the Board of Trustees of the Farrah Law Alumni Society; on the Alabama Sentencing Commission; and as a Neutral on the Alternative Dispute Resolution Panel of the U.S. District Court for the Northern District of Alabama.
+While serving as Chief Legal Advisor, he chaired the Executive Committee of the Deepwater Horizon Natural Resource Damage Assessment Trustee Council.
+He was Special Counsel to the Governor with respect to matters relating to the Deepwater Horizon oil spill.

-Cooper has served as adjunct faculty at The University of Alabama School of Law, having taught Alternative Dispute Resolution, Sales Law, and Negotiations.
+Cooper is an adjunct faculty member at The University of Alabama School of Law, and has taught classes on the BP Oil Spill, Alternative Dispute Resolution, Sales Law, and Negotiations.
 He has spoken at numerous continuing legal education seminars on topics including Trademarks and Intellectual Property, Environmental Law, Natural Resource Damage Assessment, Negotiations, Ethics, Mediation, Construction Law, and Law Office Management.
+Cooper is currently Chair of the Steering Committee for Leadership Tuscaloosa.